rsa17826/vex-plus-plus/readme.md

 - **Pulley**: when the player comes in contact with this it will move bring the player with it until there is no ceiling or wall in front of it where it will drop the player and return to the start location

   - when on Pulley you can press down to drop off of it
-  - when on Pulley you can press up to become temporarily invinsible
+  - when on Pulley you can press up to become temporarily invincible
   - **settings**:
     - **color**
     - **attachesToThings**